pourmalek/covir2/README.md

 1. **CLICK HERE ON THIS**  [`Download ZIP`](https://github.com/pourmalek/covir2/archive/refs/heads/main.zip) **TO DOWNLOAD THE ZIPPED CODE TO YOUR LOCAL MACHINE.**

 2. Locate the file covir2-main.zip or directory covir2-main on your local machine - by default in the Downloads folder.
 File or directory depends on zip-file auto-inflation setting of the local machine.
 If it is the file covir2-main.zip, unzip and move the unzipped covir2-main directory to the root of Downloads folder.
-If the unzipped covir2-main directory is not located at the root of the Downloads folder, the running the code will return error.
+If the unzipped covir2-main directory is not located at the root of the Downloads folder, running the code will return error.
 Cl 2-4.

 3. Locate file *"do Iran master.do"* in your local directory |Downloads|covir2-main|Data|master| and run this do file.
 This "do Iran master.do" initiates all other codes. | denotes / for Mac or \ for Windows.
 Cl 5-6.